NikitaIvanovV/atom-tic80/README.md

 4. ...
 5. Done!

-<a name="save-code"></a> Since 0.80.0, using TIC's PRO-version, you can save cart files as code files.
-If you want to keep both code and game assets in a single file, specify extension in step 3 (e. g. `save <your-game>.lua`).
+<a name="save-code">Since 0.80.0, using TIC's PRO-version, you can save cart files as code files.
+If you want to keep both code and game assets in a single file, specify extension in step 3 (e. g. `save <your-game>.lua`).</a>

 <!-- screenshot -->